 Employees' premiums are funded by the County with additional funding provided by retired employees and by active employees for spouse and dependent medical coverage.
-The Plan is financed on a pay-as-you-go basis.
+The Plan is financed on a pay-as-you-go basis and has no assets in a trust established solely to provide benefits to retirees and their beneficiaries in accordance with the terms of the Plan.
 The Board of Supervisors, acting in conjunction with the commercial insurance company, has the sole authority for setting health insurance premiums for the County's health insurance plan.

 Per Section 25-15-103, Mississippi Code Ann.
 (1972), any retired employee electing to purchase retiree health insurance must pay the full cost of the insurance premium monthly to the County.
-For the year ended September 30, 2015, retiree premiums were \$493 per month.
+For the year ended September 30, 2017, retiree premiums were \$718 per month.
+At September 30, 2017, the County had 214 active participants that were not receiving benefits, and five retired participants that were receiving benefits.